juntao/arenztopia/content/people/Henry P.md

 weight: 12
 ---

-Henry is an animal expert who specializes in corgys.
-He has saved over 100,000 animals in Arenztopia as of September 2020 from his goverment funded buisiness "Arenztopia Animals" featured in [Olb City Announcer Issue 7](https://www.arenztopia.com/news/issue-7/)
+Henry is an animal expert who specializes in corgies.
+He has saved over 100,000 animals in Arenztopia as of September 2020 from his goverment funded buisiness "Arenztopia Animals".